-Your appointment will usually be with two clinicians; one of them will spend time with the parent / guardian in order to take a comprehensive history about your child’s development and current presentation; they will also ask you questions about your own life and experiences, and your family history.
-The other clinician will usually carry out an ADOS assessment, which is a play / talk based assessment designed to show us whether your child might have autism.
+Your appointment will usually be with 2 clinicians.
+One of them will spend time with the parent or guardian in order to take a comprehensive history about your child’s development and current presentation; they will also ask you questions about your own life and experiences, and your family history.
+The other clinician will usually carry out an autism diagnostic observation schedule assessment, which is a play and talk based assessment designed to show us whether your child might have autism.

 Following any additional assessments, we will discuss our assessments in our multi-disciplinary team meeting; we will then contact you by telephone to discuss the outcome (this can take a few weeks).
 The team will also consider whether other factors may be impacting on your child’s presentation, such as concentration and inattention, coordination, language, learning or life experiences.

 If your child is under 5.5 a multi-agency diagnostic panel will meet to review the information that has been gathered and a conclusion reached.
 You will be advised of the outcome on the telephone.

 Once we have told you about the outcome of the assessment by telephone (or face to face on the day), we will send out the reports to you.
 You can then contact us to request a follow-up meeting if you have any questions or would like further advice about supports available for you and your child.

 As we are an assessment service, we cannot offer any further support or intervention or treatment.
 However, we will try and signpost you to services who might be able to offer the help that you need.

 The referral process for neurodevelopmental assessments includes assessments for:

 There are 3 parts to this referral and all sections need to be completed and returned including a referral form (part A).